Multi-Agent Contracts

-\cite{BabaioffFNW12} and \cite{EmekF12} study the same model studied here---$n$ agents with binary actions.
-They assume that each agent succeeds in his individual task with a certain probability, depending on whether he exerts effort or not; then a Boolean function maps individual successes and failures to a success or failure of the project. \cite{BabaioffFNW12} show that for Boolean functions represented by read-once networks the optimal contract problem is \#P-complete, and give a polynomial-time algorithm for AND networks. \cite{EmekF12} show that for OR networks (a special case of submodular) the problem is NP-hard, but admits an FPTAS.
-Our work significantly expands the landscape of this model, by considering general submodular, XOS, and subadditive reward functions.
+\citet{BabaioffFNW12} and \citet{EmekF12} study the same model studied here---$n$ agents with binary actions.
+They assume that each agent succeeds in his individual task with a certain probability, depending on whether he exerts effort or not; then a Boolean function maps individual successes and failures to a success or failure of the project. \citet{BabaioffFNW12} show that for Boolean functions represented by read-once networks the optimal contract problem is \#P-complete, and give a polynomial-time algorithm for AND networks. \citet{EmekF12} show that for OR networks (a special case of submodular) the problem is NP-hard, and give a FPTAS for this problem.
+Our work significantly expands the landscape of this model, by considering general submodular, XOS, and subadditive reward~functions.

-Finally, recent work has considered settings exhibiting both hidden-action and hidden-type, through a computational lens \citep{AlonDT21,GuruganeshSW21,CastiglioniM022}.